maze404/FluentDash/README.md

 # This Rainmeter Skin requires some programs in order to work fully!
 Those programs are:
-1. [Core Temp](https://www.alcpu.com/CoreTemp/) for getting various CPU informations
+1. [Core Temp](https://www.alcpu.com/CoreTemp/Core-Temp-setup.exe) for getting various CPU informations
-2. [MSI Afterburner](http://www.guru3d.com/files-details/msi-afterburner-beta-download.html) for getting memory and core clock
+2. [MSI Afterburner](http://www.guru3d.com/files-get/msi-afterburner-beta-download,33.html) for getting memory and core clock
-3. [RivaTuner Statistics Server](http://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) for displaying the FPS in rainmeter when you play games.
+3. [RivaTuner Statistics Server](http://www.guru3d.com/files-get/rtss-rivatuner-statistics-server-download,14.html) for displaying the FPS in rainmeter when you play games.
+4. [ImageMagick](https://www.imagemagick.org/download/binaries/ImageMagick-7.0.8-5-Q16-x64-dll.exe) for getting those smooth, blurry equalizer bars in the music player skin.

 ## Special thanks to:
 1. **jsmorley** for creating an awesome tutorial on how to create a weather skin based upon weather.com information.
 I used and integrated his WXDataTutorial skin for mine as he gladly wrote all the RegExp needed for it and altered everything that I needed to alter. (https://forum.rainmeter.net/viewtopic.php?t=23169)